MicrosoftDocs/sandbox/sandbox/snippets/azure-functions-recipes/service-bus/servicebus-output-collectors.md

 ## Using ICollector with Azure Storage Queue bindings
 `ICollector` and `IAsyncCollector` can be used as parameter types for Azure Service Bus output bindings.
-Using these interfaces allows you to add multiple messages to the respective Storage Queue.
+Using these interfaces allows you to add multiple messages to the respective Service Bus queue or topic.

 ```csharp
 [FunctionName("CollectorQueueOutput")]